Tutorial on amortized optimization: Discussion

-\section{Discussion}
+\chapter{Discussion}

 Many of the specialized methods discuss tradeoffs and limitations within the context of their application, and more generally papers such as \citet{chen2021learning,metz2021gradients} provide even deeper probes into general paradigms for learning to optimize.
-Here we emphasize a few additional discussion points around amortized optimization.
+This section emphasizes a few additional discussion points around amortized optimization.